Nblh Reaches 1-Day Trading Volume of $13,873.64 (NBLH)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Nblh was first traded on July 31st, 2022.
 Nblh’s total supply is 900,000,000,000 tokens and its circulating supply is 9,000,000,000 tokens.
 The official message board for Nblh is medium.com/@nblhdoa.
 Nblh’s official Twitter account is @nblhdao and its Facebook page is accessible here.
-The official website for Nblh is nblhdao.io.
+Nblh’s official website is nblhdao.io.

 Buying and Selling Nblh

-It is usually not currently possible to purchase alternative cryptocurrencies such as Nblh directly using U.S. dollars.
-Investors seeking to acquire Nblh should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Nblh using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Nblh directly using U.S. dollars.
+Investors seeking to trade Nblh should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Nblh using one of the exchanges listed above.

 Receive News & Updates for Nblh Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Nblh and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.